cyberdotkom/STIGS-for-Cyber-Range-Internship/README.md

-1. For this STIG I used this script to toggle SMB v1 protocol on (or off) :
+1. For this STIG I used the following script in Powershell ISE (in Admin) to toggle SMB v1 protocol on (or off) :

   **Disable SMBv1**
   Set-SmbServerConfiguration -EnableSMB1Protocol $false -Force Disable-WindowsOptionalFeature -Online -FeatureName SMB1Protocol -NoRestart

 3. For this STIG I manually went to **Start** >> typed **Computer Management** and then went to **Local Users and Groups** >> Users and double clicked **Guest** went into properties and disabled it again.

-4. For this STIG I used this script to disable the Telnet Client :
+4. For this STIG I used the following script in Powershell ISE (in Admin) to disable the Telnet Client :

+    **Toggle Telnet**
     Disable-WindowsOptionalFeature -Online -FeatureName TelnetClient